Divorce

 Your divorce agreement will specify when your children spend time with you and your spouse, also called “parenting time” or “physical custody.”
 It can also address how you and your spouse will make decisions about the children, also called decision-making authority or “legal custody.”
 A parenting plan is required in any case where the court is making decisions regarding custody.

 Parents are obligated to financially support their minor children.
-Generally, the parent who has primary physical custody will receive child support payments from the other parent.
+Generally, the parent who has primary physical custody can receive child support payments from the other parent.
 The amount of child support you may be entitled to is based on a statutory formula that takes into account the child’s needs, as well as each parent’s income and expenses.
 Talk to our family law attorneys if you have any questions about what you may be entitled to or responsible for.

 How does alimony work?